analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 ## Proper installation of MAX78000 in the socket

 In rare ocassions, you may need to open the socket containing the MAX78000.
 If there are no signs-of-life (no LEDs blinking, no terminal output, no debugger communication), you can open the socket and inspect the MAX78000 to see if it is present and ball 1 is in the proper location.
+When looking at the top of the MAX78000 chip, the plus sign (+) indicates the corner containing ball 1.
+Ball 1 of the MAX78000 needs to match the ball 1 location of the socket, which can be determined by looking at the PCB silkscreen (see picture below).
 Other times this information is relevant is when the user wants to swap MAX78000s, for example, to program more than one device.

 ![](./resources/MAX78000ball1marker.jpg)